OpenWaterFoundation/owf-app-infomapper-ng/README.md

 ```
 cd infomapper
-npm ci --force
+npm ci --legacy-peer-deps
 ```

 > **NOTE:** As of npm version 8, all warnings during an npm installation is considered a fatal error by default, and the installation will not be performed.
-The `--force` command option skips these warnings so the installation can finish.
+The `--legacy-peer-deps` command option skips these warnings so the installation can finish.
 The InfoMapper relies on some packages that are not in active development, but still work with newer packages despite npm warnings.
 In the future, the goal is to either